State of Riverina: Riverina Movement

 The Riverina Movement was a short-lived movement that advocated the creation of the State of Riverina.

 The official launch of the movement occurred at a riverside rally in Wagga Wagga on 28 February 1931.

 An official badge was created for the movement, based on the Australian Army's Rising Sun badge with the addition of an Australian flag emblazoned with a capital "R" for Riverina.
 The badges, manufactured by Angus & Coote, were sold by the movement's women's auxiliary.

 At the 1932 New South Wales state election, six members of the Riverina Movement were elected to state parliament - five Country Party MLA's, one United Australia Party MLA, and one Country Party MLC.
 Hardy was elected to the Senate at the 1931 federal election.

 Riverina State Party

-The Riverina State Party (RSP) is an Australian political party founded in support of the creation of a State of Riverina.
+The Riverina State Party (RSP) or Riverina State Group (RSG) is an Australian political party founded in support of the creation of a State of Riverina out of the Riverina region of NSW and parts of regional Victoria.

 The party was founded in 2018 by David Landini, a former National Party member who also served briefly as a Wakool Shire councillor in 2016.

 Landini received 2.07% of the vote in the seat of Murray at the 2019 New South Wales state election, running on behalf of the RSP.
 He increased his vote to 2.40% at the 2023 state election.

-As of March 2025, the party has 1400 members.
+In March 2025, the party had 1400 members.
+When it applied for federal level registration on 17 October 2025, the application included a membership of 1,646.